nhachem/stitchr/README.md

 ### Data Transformation
 In the current version, The constraint is that all objects that we transform come from the same source persistence layer.
 This constraint will be removed in upcoming versions so that one could use federated queries.
 The constraint right now is more tied to keep the complexity burden on the user low.
 To enable it properly we need to, either constrain the object references globally or assume the query writer can specify object references across different persistence containers.
-This would put an extra burden on the developer of such queries as we would need to introduce template support for query rewrites (with tolls such as JinJa).
+This would put an extra burden on the developer of such queries as we would need to introduce template support for query rewrites (with tools such as JinJa).
 We do use Jinja in a very specific case and constrain the query writers to always alias the main table/view objects and enclose the dependency objects with `{{ }}`  (such as `{{ person }} as p`)

 Taking into account the above restriction, any transformation that can be supported through (Spark)SQL can be specified.
 This covers Use cases 1 and 2 we outlined in the overview section.